Are you thinking about freelancing in 2023?

 One of the biggest perks of freelancing is getting to spend a huge chunk of your workday doing something you love.

 Love art?
-You might start a graphic design freelance business.
+You might consider freelance graphic design.

 Taught yourself to program?
 There’s plenty of freelance work in software development.